Problem · Dubai cross-border positioning

 The US filter mechanics.

 • US peer-set proof carries.
 Gulf proof does not.
-Flagship projects inside the GCC, advisory roles at DIFC, relationships with ruling-family-adjacent counterparties, and awards from Gulf industry bodies are weight-bearing at home.
+Flagship projects inside the GCC, specialist roles at DIFC, relationships with ruling-family-adjacent counterparties, and awards from Gulf industry bodies are weight-bearing at home.
 In the US peer filter these references do not index.
 The evaluator cannot place them against US comparables and treats the section as absent proof rather than present proof.

 Register correction, in sequence.

 • US peer set leading the proof.
 Case evidence, comparables, benchmarks, and references are led by US or US-equivalent examples where they exist.
-Where they do not exist yet, the Gulf record is translated into US-category terms, with scale, counterparty type, complexity, and outcome stated in the metrics the US reader uses.
+Where they do not exist yet, the Gulf record is translated into US-category terms, with scale, counterparty type, complexity, and outcome stated in the metrics the US buyer uses.
 Gulf proof becomes supporting evidence, not lead claim.

 • Outcome claim up front.
-The commercial result the firm delivers is stated in the opening frame, quantified in dollars, percentages, or cycle metrics.
+The commercial result the company delivers is stated in the opening frame, quantified in dollars, percentages, or cycle metrics.
 Relationship depth, capital backing, and governance sit below the claim, where they function as trust signals rather than as the claim itself.

 • Named specifics where the Dubai register defaulted to discretion.
 Where client and project confidentiality permits, names and specifics are restored.
 Where confidentiality does not permit, substitute specificity is introduced: tier, sector, scale, comparable position, independent verification.
 The US filter does not accept absence.
 It accepts substitute specificity.

 • US cadence, US pricing, US follow-up discipline.
 Commercial operations are tuned for US reply windows, US decision clocks, and firm dollar pricing presented with confidence.
 The Dubai relationship cadence continues where it belongs, with Gulf counterparties.
-The US-facing operation runs on the American reader's clock.
+The US-facing operation runs on the American buyer's clock.

 Verticals where the register problem shows up.